 – Yukon: Restricted photocopy of Yukon Birth Registration

-• Receipt of the €250 contribution payment made in favour of the Ministry of the Interior.
+- Receipt of the €250 contribution payment payable to the Ministry of the Interior.
 The receipt must bear the original stamp of the Canadian bank where the payment was made.

 1. Once you have all the required documentation listed above, create a profile on the online booking portal Prenot@mi (creating the profile is sufficient: it is not necessary to make a booking), and send an email with the above-mentioned documentation to ricezione.vancouver@esteri.it

-The Office will schedule an appointment through the Prenot@mi portal on the earliest available date.
+2. The Office will schedule an appointment through the Prenot@mi Portal.
 Information regarding the date and time of the appointment will be communicated via email as well as through the Prenot@mi portal.
 Please make sure to also check your spam folder.

 3. Both parents must appear in person at the offices of the Consulate General of Italy in Vancouver, bringing with them the original documentation.